-By Eddy Montilla
+By Eddy Montilla.

-(Taken from Real stories told as fiction)
+(Taken from the book Real stories told as fiction)

-Copyright 2017 littlethings4all.wordpress.com.
+Copyright 2018 littlethings4all.wordpress.com.
 All rights are reserved.